12 September 2022

 Unknown flying objects over Swedish nuclear plants

 On January 14, 2022, three nuclear facilities in Sweden had simultaneous incursions of unknown flying objects.
-Reports from Swedish mainstream media are unclear on whether it was drones or something else.
+Swedish mainstream media reports obscure if it was drones or something else.

 Five days after my article about the need for the European Union to address the UFO and nuclear-weapons connection, incursions of unknown flying objects over three civilian nuclear facilities in Sweden (see map below) were major news in Swedish mainstream media (obviously, there is no connection between the incursions in question and my previous article).